Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

 8 men in all eventually managed to get on the raft.
-They heard others crying for help in the dark, but they had no means of maneuvering the raft and go to their shipmates' aid, and the cries stopped after a couple of hours.
+They heard others crying for help in the dark, but they had no means of maneuvering the raft to go to their shipmates' aid, and the cries stopped after a couple of hours.
 At dawn they tore loose a couple of planks, and after having struggled for two hours they managed to paddle over to another raft.
 They distributed themselves on these and lashed them together; no other survivors were to be seen.

-At 12:45 they were picked up by S/S Hengist of Leith and landed in Crabster the next day, Apr.
-28. The captain, who had injured his leg, was left behind at Durham Hospital, Thurso, while the others travelled to Newcastle and London.
 10 Norwegian seamen and 1 Estonian had died.
 For a long time they nurtured the hope that the U-boat had picked up the others from the sea, as it had been seen in the direction of the shouts for help, but it later turned out not to be so.

 An inquiry was held in London on May 3-1941 with the 2nd mate appearing.
 Statements from the radio operator, the 1st engineer, and Able Seaman Kiika were taken on May 6.
 (Captain Lønne was still in hospital at that time).